 So you just received a holiday bonus.
 Or an end-of-year client project that netted a nice profit.
 Or you’ve already built up your emergency fund and you need an action plan for additional savings in the new year.
-If you earned an extra $1,000 from any of these scenarios, what would you do with it?
+If you earned an extra $1,000 from any of these scenarios, or a different one, what would you do with it?

 It’s tempting to take the easy route and put that extra $1,000 into your savings account.
-That’s what’s expected of you.
+After all, that’s what’s expected of you.
 That’s what you’ve been taught.

 What you need to recognize in each of the options listed above is that you’re not even keeping pace with inflation.

 You might as well be losing money.